marcelomenon/Robot-Framework-iOS-ToDoApp-Automation/README.md

 **Setup Webdriver Agent for iOS in the Xcode**

-- find . -name "appium-webdriveragent"
-- find: ./.Trash: Operation not permitted
-- ./.appium/node_modules/appium-xcuitest-driver/node_modules/appium-webdriveragent
+- Run the command:
-- open ./.appium/node_modules/appium-xcuitest-driver/node_modules/appium-webdriveragent
+- `open ./.appium/node_modules/appium-xcuitest-driver/node_modules/appium-webdriveragent`

 - Open the file WebDriverAgent.xcodeproj
 - In the Xcode select WebDriverAgentRunner and the simulator (ex: iPhone 15 Pro)